MJE43/Electrix/designsystem/styleguide.md

 ## Project Structure

-This project uses NextJS 14, Tailwind CSS, and Shadcn/UI.
+This project uses NextJS 14 with Typescript and App Router, Tailwind CSS, and Shadcn/UI.
 Ensure that the following configurations are in place:

 ### Tailwind Configuration